armonyreal/armony_outfitbag/README.md

 ## **Installation**
 1. **Download & Extract**
-   - Download the latest version of Armony Outfit Bag.
+   - Download the latest version of Kuro Outfit Bag.
    - Extract the folder and place it into your `resources` directory.

 2. **Database Setup**